Are you concerned about your relationship with food?

 You’re beginning to notice the impact of this in your life:

-Eating has lost its joy.
+Eating has lost its sense of enjoyment.

 You do not feel comfortable in your body.

-You always feel disconnected, anxious, or numb
+You often feel disconnected, anxious, or numb

-Your friends or family have expressed concern about your eating habits.
+Friends or family have expressed concern about your eating habits.

 Intuitive Eating Can Help